orgua/shepherd_v2_planning/12_concept_shepherd.rst

 - (mobile) testbed for batteryless IoT
 - observer-nodes for an IoT-Target
 - works autonomous or time-sychronized with a network backplane
-- software defined power source, emulation of
+- "software defined power source", emulation of
     - harvesting source (pre-recorded, simulated)
     - regulator / converter - circuit
     - intermediate storage-capacitor
+    - "software defined" is largely true, but changing basic behaviour needs a deep dive into PRU-Code
 - allows to experiment with emulated spatio-temporal energy availability
 - recording of energy-traces -> key-parameters like current-drain and (virtual) capacitor-voltage
 - additional functionality: recording of harvesting sources (not part of testbed)